Sizing Gas Piping Layout

 What If

 What if you are going to remove the water heater tank and install a tankless water heater that has an input of 160,000 btu/h?
 You probably already realize you will have to change the pipe size to the new tankless water heater.
-The question is the existing piping back to the tee at the meter correctly sized?
+The question is whether the existing piping back to the tee at the meter is correctly sized.
 What about the pipe to the meter itself, is it the correct size?

 Click here for the answer (Use your back button to return to this page)